is now available! Read about the new features and fixes from September.

 Edit pending changes

-You can make edits directly in the pending changes of the diff view.
+While you're viewing changes in the diff editor, you can make edits directly in the pending changes side of the diff editor.

 Branches